Aditya-shivale121/tutorials/README.md

 # tutorials
-this is the tutorial for learning ggit hub
+this is the tutorial for learning git hub